ashleydavis/rfsd-web-page-eleventy/src/outline.md

 We'll explore the prototypes created before development of Photosphere started and see how we can prototypes to resolve ambiguity, reduce uncertainy and mitigate risk for our software projects.

-### Notes

-- A new chapter on Planning and prototyping.
-- Previously named: Throwing out the rule book

 # 5. Your own personal testing robot

 ## Automated testing